cs-open-project/projectsfound/README.md

 介绍: Wayang is a cross-platform data processing system that aims at decoupling the business logic of data analytics applications from concrete data processing platforms, such as Apache Flink or Apache Spark.
 Hence, it tames the complexity that arises from the "Cambrian explosion" of novel data processing platforms that we currently witness.

+### XTable[Incubating]

+Description: XTable is an omni-directional converter for table formats that facilitates interoperability across data processing systems and query engines.

+介绍: XTable is an omni-directional converter for table formats that facilitates interoperability across data processing systems and query engines.

 ### Any23[Attic]

 Description: Apache Any23 is used in major Web of Data applications.
 It is written in Java and licensed under the Apache License v2.0.
 Apache Any23 can be used in various ways: * As a library in Java applications that consume structured data from the Web. * As a command-line tool for extracting and converting between the supported formats. * As online service API available at any23.org.